mewmew/minds-eye/README.md

 **Replication**

 The second application long dreamed of by the dori-kei community, not just life-like but fully sentient androids and other self-aware robots with conscious experience.
 The ability to replicate consciousness – the once believed **Hard Problem** – was solved almost by accident.
 Striving to replicate intelligence, the scientific community managed to reverse engineering the semantics and dynamic properties of the prediction engine that is the mammalian brain.
-The reverse engineered blue print was used to produce an interconnected information processing system with sufficiently auto-associative and recurrent capabilities to give rise to the emergent phenomena that is consciousness.
+The reverse engineered blueprint was used to produce an interconnected information processing system with sufficiently auto-associative and recurrent capabilities to give rise to the emergent phenomena that is consciousness.

 **Manipulation**